cloneofghosts/Icon_set/readme.md

 # Icon Set for the Chronus

 Icon set for the Cronus weather widget.
-This is an updated version of the Sample_Icon_Set which can be found on GitHub.
-It updates that project to use gradle and updated the icons in accordance with the new weather codes which are located in the weather_codes.md file and it no longer merges the old weather codes with the new one, it only uses the new codes.
+The condition codes used can be found in weather_codes.md (updated to match the updated icons with some proposals) and changes the icons to be a set that is similar in design to the Google Now icons.

 Icons made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.com/"             title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/"             title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a> with edits to some of the icons made by me.